 This is the final moment of the game.
 All my planes were on deck except for the ones of the Akagi (I wanted to test whether a clear deck helps with sending scouts – and maybe it did).
 I immediately send all of them on two strike missions: the planes from the Strike Force will attack the” Western” fleet, and those from the Zuihō will go after the “Eastern” Fleet.

-Starting at around 11:00, the planes from the Strike Fleet hit repeatedly the “Eastern fleet” – and keep in mind that there are around 250 of them.
+Starting at around 11:00, the planes from the Strike Fleet hit repeatedly the “Western fleet” – and keep in mind that there are around 250 of them.
 Meanwhile, the 12 Val from the Zuihō manage to attack the “Eastern” Fleet.
 Unfortunately, the Zuihō is herself under attack by American planes.
 Badly damaged, she is out of action, and will sink a few hours later.
-Nonetheless, the attack is a decisive success, with my pilots reporting the destruction of 7 Japanese carriers and 14 other capital ships!
-I apparently also damaged 7 extra carriers on top of that.
+Nonetheless, the attack is a decisive success, with my pilots reporting the destruction of 7 American carriers and 14 other capital ships!
+I apparently damaged 7 extra carriers on top of that.

-At 13:00, most of my planes have returned, and I launch a second strike, splitting my forces between an American fleet I already attacked and a newly spotted one just next to it.
+At 13:00, most of my planes have returned, and I launch a second strike, splitting my forces between an American fleet I already attacked and a newly spotted one next to it.

 The final wave is delayed a bit by a bout of squall, but when it leaves the carriers at around 16:00 it does not miss its targets: